paulfioravanti/paulfioravanti.github.io/_posts/2024-02-04-creating-plover-plugins-python.md

 Like before, the first retrieval of the env var should have a lag, but subsequent retrievals should be fast.
 Now, press the Plover "Reconnect" button, and try the same outline again.
-You should find that since there is no longer a cache present, the lag will return again as the env var value is directly fetched again via the command line, but subsequent retrievals should be fast again.
+You should find that since there is no longer a cache present, the lag will have returned since the env var value is directly fetched again via the command line.
+However, subsequent retrievals should be fast again as expected.
 Great, no more stale data for us!

 ### Eradicate Lag with Config